ZNguyenLe/NguyensVases/NguyensVases/ReadMe.txt

 Examined the code and verified everything

-added a new layout page called About Us About.cshtml
+added a new layout page called About Us About.cshtml along with content talking about Vases.